grecoe/amlsdummy/rtsreadme.md

-# Simple Models
+# Real Time Scoring Example
 <sup> Daniel Grecoe - A Microsoft Employee</sup>

-The code in this repository can create Azure Machine Learning services.
-There are two flavors of these:
-1. Real Time Scoring web service
-2. Batch Scoring service

-The code can be run on Windows or Linux.
+This code creates an Azure Machine Learning Real Time Scoring service.
+The code in this repository can be run on Windows or Linux.
 The only restriction with Windows is that you cannot test the docker container image locally on the real time scoring path.

-## TBD - Explain projects briefly
 The project creates a no-op Machine Learning WebService that simply returns a string message to the user.
 That is, the ML model backing it is a NO-OP.
 It was created simply to go through all of the motions of creating a model, registering it, creating a container, creating an AKS compute cluster, and finally, deploying it as a REST endpoint.
-## TBD - Explain projects briefly

 You will need
 - A devlopment environment with anaconda installed.
 - Azure Subscription
 - Azure VM Cores (Standard DSv2, and at least 24) available in the region you choose for deployment for the real time scoring path.
-- Azure VM Machine Learning Cores for the batch scoring path.
 - Windows or Linux box to run the project
     - If running on Windows you will not be able to test the docker container locally as the image is Linux based.
 However, you'll still be able to create and deploy a service.